-41. WFP will support the Government in delivering on its commitments to ending hunger by promoting a more integrated approach with mutually reinforcing activities for enhanced sustainable outcomes.
-An example of this is the support for the development of an integrated multisector strategy for stunting reduction, linking nutrition-specific activities to nutrition sensitive resilience building interventions.
-For example, households benefitting from nutrition support are also prioritized for food for assets so as to help them address not only immediate treatment and prevention needs but also some of the underlying causes of child and maternal undernutrition by supporting efforts to address their food security capacity and resilience to shocks.
+- 40. WFP will support the Government in delivering on its commitments to ending hunger by promoting a more integrated approach with mutually reinforcing activities for enhanced sustainable outcomes.
+WFP will refine the beneficiary targeting system and enhance the convergence of activities in provinces where high food insecurity coexists with high levels of chronic malnutrition and high recurrence of social and climate shocks.
+WFP will support the development of a national strategy for stunting reduction, linking nutrition-specific activities to nutrition sensitive resilience building interventions.
 The goal will be to empower communities so that they are better prepared to plan for and respond to economic shocks and natural and human made hazards.
-Strategic partnerships will contribute to the effectiveness and improved value for money of interventions.

-24 WFP.
-2016.
-Burundi: An evaluation of WFP's Portfolio (2011-2015).
-Evaluation Report. https://www.wfp.org/content/burundi-evaulation-wfps-portfolio-2011-2015-terms-reference.

-42. Resilience building interventions, including HGSM and nutrition programmes, will be gradually integrated into the national social protection system and programmes as a viable response for reducing short-term humanitarian needs and preparing for a successful exit strategy.

-43. Structural determinants of food insecurity include high demographic growth and a lack of social recognition of women, particularly of their role in the productive sector.
+Strategic partnerships will contribute to the effectiveness and improved value for money of interventions. - 41.
+Resilience building interventions, including HGSM and nutrition programmes, will be gradually integrated into the national social protection system and programmes as a viable response for reducing short-term humanitarian needs and preparing for a successful exit strategy. - 42.
+Structural determinants of food insecurity include high demographic growth and a lack of social recognition of women, particularly of their role in the productive sector.
 Reinforced collaboration with the United Nations Population Fund (UNFPA), UN-Women and civil society organizations will facilitate complementary actions to address these issues, which require long-term commitments and transformative policies, strategies and legal arrangements.
 Joint proactive mobilization of resources will facilitate the implementation of complementary activities.